wybrandvdmeer/functionalsql/README.md

 Do you also dislike big and complex sql statements?
-Or loose count over all the aliases you created in a SQL statement?
+Or lose count over all the aliases you created in a SQL statement?
 Or are you completely annoyed to type over and over the same type of sql for a certain database?